Iron deficiency anemia is a condition where there are too few red blood cells in the body due to a shortage of iron.

 The result of this situation is called iron deficiency anemia, which can leave a person feeling extremely tired and out of breath.

-Anemia is a blood condition characterized by a lack of healthy red blood cells or hemoglobin.
+Anemia is a blood condition characterized by a lower number of red blood cells or a lower concentration of hemoglobin within those cells.

-Iron deficiency anemia occurs when the body does not have enough iron to produce the hemoglobin it needs.
+Iron deficiency anemia occurs when the body does not have enough iron.
+It is the most common type of anemia worldwide.

 Iron deficiency anemia relates directly to a lack of iron in the body.
-The cause of the iron deficiency varies, however.
+However, the cause of iron deficiency varies based on age, gender, and socioeconomic status.

 Some common causes include: